Zorking/debug_examples/README.md

 2. Creating circular module dependencies

-3. 100% server load via loading 6kk rows in memory

-4. Slow pagination because of Limit-Offset for 6kk rows
+3. raw sql injection

-5. Async race for Django that using gunicon with multiple workers
+4. Async race for Django that using gunicon with multiple workers

-6. Django DB optimization
+5. Django DB optimization

+6. Slow pagination because of Limit-Offset for 6kk rows

+7. Changing class in the runtime

 I got 6kk rows from https://datasets.imdbws.com/